To ensure my safety, I only accept clients who provide screening details.

 The long and short of it really is: just comply with the screening your chosen provider chooses.
 We are just trying to stay safe out here.

-Unfortunately this page won’t load if you block cookies.
+Unfortunately this page often won’t load if you block cookies.
 Try a different browser, such as google chrome.
 Incognito mode can also block the page from loading.
 If the problem persists, try changing security settings or devices.

 Identification Check